-Plenty of dogs will happily run after a thrown toy, but then refuse to bring it back — or they might pick up the toy and make you chase them around just for funsies.
+Plenty of dogs will happily run after a thrown toy, but then don't want to bring it back.
+Or they might pick up the toy and make you chase them around just for fun — dogs just love a game of keep-away!
 Other dogs are more interested in the hair between their toes than the fetch toy you’re trying to get them excited about.
-The point is that your dog probably won’t instinctively run after a toy or ball and bring it back like the dogs in the movies.
-That doesn’t mean they won’t and it certainly doesn’t mean they can’t.
-Almost any dog can be taught to fetch and just about every dog will quickly learn to love it.

-Fetch is a great way to get your dog exercise that will stave off health problems like obesity, and provide an energy outlet to curb any destructive behaviors.
-It’s also a handy way to tucker them out so they get the sleep they need.
+Fetch is a great way to get your dog exercise and to burn excess energy.
+It’s a handy way to tucker them out so they get the sleep they need.
 Plus, it will keep them mentally stimulated and strengthen your bond together.

 Not sure what toy your dog might enjoy the most for games of fetch?
 Click here to see our picks for the Top 10 Best Fetch Toys for Your Dog.